vdplasthijs/submission_bettertogether/README.md

 ## Instructions:
 - All figures and analyses were conducted from the notebooks (which use the modules).
 See below for details.
-- Data is included in the `data.zip` which should be unzipped to a `data/` folder.
+- Data is included in the `data/` folder.
 The data is provided with a CC-BY-SA license.
+- There 2 zip files that should be unzipped in `data/geoclip/`
 - The python packages are listed in the `.yml` files (one with and one without builds).
 - Some functions might require a GEE API key, but this can otherwise be disabled.